 - Bake until the cake is set in the middle, 27 to 30 minutes.
 (Note: In a thicker pan made of glass or ceramic, the cake may take up to an extra 5 minutes to cook all the way through.)

 - Combine cream cheese and powdered sugar in the bowl of a standing mixer.
 Turn the mixer on medium and beat until evenly combined.

 - Turn the mixer down to medium-low speed and slowly pour the heavy cream and then Bailey’s (if using) down the side of the bowl with the mixer running.

-- When all of the cream has been added, increase speed to medium-high until stiff peaks form.
+- When all of the cream has been added, increase speed to medium-high until stiff peaks form (this could take 3 to 4 minutes).
 If the frosting is too thick to spread with a spatula, add more heavy cream 1 tablespoon at a time.

 - At this point, frosting can be refrigerated up to 1 day.